California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 This Non-Discrimination Policy (“Policy”) prohibits the following conduct (“Prohibited Conduct”):

-1. Harassment or discrimination, including, but not limited to, Sex-Based Misconduct against students, employees, and applicants for admission or employment based on membership in a Protected Class;
+1. Harassment or Discrimination, including Sex-Based Misconduct, against students, employees, applicants for admission, or applicants for employment based on membership in a Protected Class;

-3. Any and all Retaliation against any person for submitting a report of violation of this Policy or for cooperating in the administration of this Policy, including participation in an investigation or adjudication process;
+6. Any and all Retaliation against any person for submitting a report of violation of this Policy or for cooperating in the administration of this Policy, including participation in an investigation or adjudication process;

-4. Knowingly submitting a complaint under this Policy based on false allegations or to knowingly provide false information in connection with an investigation or adjudication of a complaint processed under this Policy;
+8. Knowingly providing false information in connection with an investigation or adjudication of a complaint processed under this Policy;

-7. Any other violation of this Policy.
+11. Any other violation of this Policy.

 The purpose of this policy is to: